Everest Base Camp Helicopter Tour

 Cost Factor Explanation Approximate Cost (USD)

-Sagarmatha National Park Permit Required for entry into the park. $30
+A Sagarmatha National Park Permit is required for entry into the park. $30

 Everest Base Camp Helicopter Landing Cost in 2025